 The promotion of multilingualism requires technical standards that facilitate the use of non-Latin alphabets.
 One of the early initiatives related to the multilingual use of computers was undertaken by the Unicode Consortium – a non-profit institution that develops standards to facilitate the use of character sets for different languages.

 As part of their efforts in this regard, the Internet Corporation for Assigned Names and Numbers (ICANN) and the Internet Engineering Task Force (IETF) took important steps in promoting Internationalised Domain Names (IDNs).
 IETF’s work has resulted in documents such as the Request for Comments (RFC) 5890: Internationalized Domain Names for Applications (IDNA): Definitions and Document Framework and RFC 5891: Internationalized Domain Names in Applications (IDNA): Protocol.
 ICANN has launched the IDN Program to ‘assist in the development and promotion of a multilingual Internet using IDNs’.
-IDNs facilitate the use of domain names written in non-Latin alphabets such as Chinese, Arabic, Cyrillic and others.
-As of January 2015, IDNs have been introduced in several countries and territories as equivalent to their Latin country code top level domains (ccTLDs).
+IDNs facilitate the use of domain names written in non-Latin alphabets such as Chinese, Arabic, Cyrillic, and others.
+IDNs have been introduced in several countries and territories as equivalent to their Latin country code top-level domains (ccTLDs).
 For example, in China, 中国 has been introduced in addition to .cn, while in Russia, рф has been introduced in addition to .ru.
-IDN are also part of ICANN’s New gTLD Programme, allowing for the registration of new top level domains (gTLDs) in scripts other than the Latin one; for example, .сайт (website) and .онлайн (online) are among the new top level domains available to the public.
+IDNs are also part of ICANN’s New gTLD Program, allowing for the registration of new top-level domains (gTLDs) in scripts other than Latin; for example, .сайт (website) and .онлайн (online) are among the new top-level domains available to the public.

 IDNs thus contribute to making the Internet more inclusive, as the possibility of accessing and registering domain names in more languages and scripts empower more people to use the Internet.
-It has been said numerous times that domain names are not only about addressing and naming, but also about content; they are therefore relevant for local communities, and they have the potential of encouraging both the use and the development of local content, in local languages and scripts.
+It has been said numerous times that domain names are not only about addressing and naming, but also about content.
+Therefore, they are relevant for local communities and they have the potential of encouraging both the use and the development of local content in local languages and scripts.
 However, technical challenges remain; for example, when it comes to the acceptance of ‘fully internationalised’ e-mail addresses - particularly by mail server infrastructures - and to the recognition of IDNs by search engines.
 In addition to addressing these technical challenges, more work is also needed to raise awareness about IDNs and the possibilities they offer.

 The promotion of multilingualism requires appropriate governance frameworks.
-The first element of governance regimes has been provided by organisations such as the United Nations Educational, Scientific and Cultural Organisation (UNESCO), which has instigated many initiatives focusing on multilingualism, including the adoption of important documents, such as the Universal Declaration of Cultural Diversity and Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace (2003).
+The initial elements of such frameworks have been provided by organisations such as the United Nations Educational, Scientific, and Cultural Organisation (UNESCO), which has instigated many initiatives focusing on multilingualism, including the adoption of important documents such as the Universal Declaration of Cultural Diversity and Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace (2003).
 UNESCO supports the inclusion of new languages in the digital world, the creation and dissemination of content in local languages on the Internet and mass communication channels, and encourages multilingual access to digital resources in cyberspace.